-Interbasket has gone through the data and listed the 10 instances when NBA players had the most triple doubles in one season.
+Interbasket has gone through the data and have listed the 20 times when NBA players had recorded the most triple doubles in one season.

-Green has set the record for a power forward previously held by Charles Barkley and Kevin Garnett of seven, and he was able to break the record in just half of the regular season.
-He was also the 15th player in NBA history to get three triple doubles in a row during the games played earlier in the season.
+In that same 2015-16 season, Green raised the bar; establishing a new triple double record for a power forward that was previously held by Charles Barkley and Kevin Garnett, both of whom held the previous record with 7 triple doubles.
+Draymond was able to break that record halfway through the regular season.
+Green was also the 15th player in NBA history to get three triple doubles in a row.
+Since then, the 2016-17 season added to this list and was the first season ever to feature three players with 10 or more triple doubles (Westbrook, Harden and LeBron).

-NBA Players with the Most Triple-Doubles (Single Season)
+Players with the Most Triple-Doubles in One Season

-Nowadays, players like Westbrook, James Harden LeBron James and Draymond Green are making it more of a common accomplishment.
+Nowadays, players like Westbrook, Harden, LeBron and Green are making it more of a common accomplishment.
 That begs the question, which players have had the most triple doubles in one NBA season?
 We’ll take a look at that.
-To keep things fair, we’re only counting triple doubles during the regular season here — not the playoffs.
+To keep things fair, we’re only counting triple doubles during the regular season here — not playoffs triple doubles.

 The Big O continues to hold the NBA single season record for triple doubles with 41.
 During the 1961-62 NBA season, Robertson average a triple double for the year with a 30.8 ppg, 12.5 rpg, and 11.4 apg average.